We’ll get into all of the things you should consider for each of these options but just to give you an idea, here’s a quick answer:

 How Much Does a Storage Container Cost?

-Pod storage costs start around $149 per month.
+Pod storage costs start at around $149 per month.
 However, the monthly fee isn’t the only cost involved with a storage container.

 Delivery and pick-up fees also apply with an average of about $75 per delivery or pick-up.